nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 ##

-09. In the first command-line, the `wc` command opens the file named _foo_ and displays the count of lines, words and bytes in the file on the standard output.
+09. In the first command line, the `wc` command opens the file named _foo_ and displays the count of lines, words and bytes in the file on the standard output.

-	In the second command-line, the `wc` command reads the stream input coming from the file _foo_ and displays the count of lines, words and bytes in the file on the standard output.
+	In the second command line, the `wc` command reads the stream input coming from the file _foo_ and displays the count of lines, words and bytes in the file on the standard output.

 	The command `wc` opens the file in the former case and the shell opens the file in the latter.

 ##

-10. By executing the command-line:
+10. By executing the command line:

 	`cat foo1 - foo2`